 5. Single leg hops

 You actually have four cores with 29 different muscles in your abdominal cavity.
-“Your core is the single most fundamental element in your kinematic chain,” says Matt Rabin, chiropractor with Garmin-Transitions.
+“Your core is the single most fundamental element in your kinematic chain,” says Matt Rabin, chiropractor with the EF Pro Cycling Team.
 “It transfers power most efﬁciently from your body to the bike.

 1. Deep core holds/pulses